Highly Sensitive Child 101

 How Understanding SPD Helps Parents

 For example, imagine a child who has meltdowns at the grocery store.
 Instead of viewing this as defiance, a parent aware of sensory sensitivities will start looking for possible triggers.
-Maybe it’s the fluorescent lighting, crowded aisles, or the incessant beeping of cash registers.
+In this situation, triggers for this emotional reactivity might be:

 When you understand these challenges, you are better equipped to help your child.
-For example, you might bring noise-canceling headphones, plan trips during less crowded hours, or break the experience into smaller, more manageable chunks.
+You might bring noise-canceling headphones, plan trips during less crowded hours, or break the experience into smaller, more manageable chunks.
 You can also incorporate calming sensory experiences before or after outings, such as a warm bath or deep pressure massage.

 The Importance of Early Intervention

-Many parents find relief in discovering their child’s difficulties stem from atypical sensory processing.
+Many parents find relief when they discover their child’s difficulties stem from atypical sensory processing.
 Sensory processing disorder is not a life sentence; it’s a call for different tools, strategies, and a lot of compassionate support.

 For instance, you may need to collaborate with educators to make school environments more sensory-friendly or connect with other families who understand SPD.
 Parents can also advocate for their child’s sensory needs in social settings and teach them coping mechanisms like deep breathing exercises.